Unmanned stores utilize technology instead of personnel, and mobile wallets instead of a cash register

 Online shopping is no longer the most modern way to buy or sell something.
 Retailers try to outdo each other, competing for customers and inventing more and more different retail formats that will meet the demands of today’s sophisticated user.

-PaySpace Magazine has made a list of stores which offer a whole new shopping experience for their customers.
+PaySpace Magazine Global has made a list of stores that offer a whole new shopping experience for their customers.

 Wheelys launched a 24-hour store run entirely by technology in 2017 in Shanghai.
 In addition to a self-service system, the retail outlet on wheels offers goods in a place convenient to a customer.
 The unmanned kiosk is able to move down the street autonomously using AI and computer vision.

 This store looks like a bus with big windows.
 You must scan a QR code (which is affixed to a door).
 A virtual holographic assistant navigates a customer.

 If a buyer decided to buy an item they must scan it.
 The system takes the money directly from a customer’s credit or debit card linked to a mobile wallet.

 Chinese startup Bingobox launched a non-mobile unmanned store.

 Customers who want to enter the store must scan the QR code (located at the door) through a WeChat (it’s obligatory to have a WeChat account).

 The purchasing system is quite similar to those of the previous stores.
 Customers scan items and pay for them with WeChat or AliPay.